Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$: Introduction

 The method we used to explore this $u$ decay is the vector field method originally introduced by Dafermos-Rodnianski in \cite{newapp}.
 The new ingredient is the $r$-weighted energy estimate derived by using the vector field $r^{\ga}(\pa_t+\pa_r)$ as multiplier with $0\leq \ga\leq 2$.
 Applying this to equation \eqref{eq:NLW:semi:3d}, we obtain that

-See details in \cite{yang:scattering:NLW}.
-To obtain a useful estimate for the solution, we require that $0<\ga<p-1$.
-On the other hand, combined with an integrated local energy estimate obtained by using the vector field $f(r)\pa_r$ as multiplier and the classical energy conservation, the energy flux through the outgoing null hypersurface $\H_u$ (constant $u$ hyersurface) decays in terms of $u$.
-In particular,
+To get a useful estimate for the solution, we require that $0<\ga<p-1$.
+On the other hand, combined with an integrated local energy decay estimate obtained by using the vector field $f(r)\pa_r$ as multiplier and the classical energy estimate, the energy flux through the outgoing null hypersurface $\H_u$ (constant $u$ hypersurface) decays in $u$, that is,